ycpcs/cs350-fall2017/lectures/C++_templates.md

 Furthermore, we can specify that a method itself is constant, i.e. the method cannot change any class fields, by adding **```const```** to the end of the method declaration, e.g. **```get()```** in the above class.

+Adding the **```const```** keyword to the return type ensures that the return value must get assigned to a **```const```** variable at the point of call.
+Any attempt to modify the returned object at the point of call will result in an error.
+This is particularly useful for data structures since external modifications to a data structure can damage data structure invariants.

 The implementation for the methods (in **```ArrayList.cpp```**) would be